dinke/lampix/README.md

 # Build containers
 docker-compose up -d --build

-# Check Symfony requirements
+# Wanna setup new Symfony project?
+Run command bellow
-docker-compose exec php symfony check:requirements

-# All green?
-Create new symfony app within app folder
 docker-compose exec php symfony --no-git new .

+# Wanna setup new Laravel project?
+Run command bellow
+docker-compose exec php composer create-project laravel/laravel .
 ```

 You can test your new app by hitting http://localhost:8080.

-Note: If you don't want to use Symfony, no problem.
+Note: If you don't want to use Symfony or Laravel, no problem.
 Just create app/public folder which will be your Document Root

 Credits:
 Based on https://www.twilio.com/blog/get-started-docker-symfony